-- All exceptional students have a right to quality education. - ◆ The education of exceptional children is a responsibility shared by the school, the student, parents, and the Rainbow District School Board. - All exceptional students are an integral part of society, entitled to respect and dignity. - ◆ All exceptional students should have equality of educational opportunities regardless of class, economic status, gender, ethnic origin or religion. - ◆ The majority of exceptional students can best be served within an inclusive education program as opposed to separate education. - The array of needs of exceptional students can best be served by a continuum of support. - Programming is of utmost importance in any assessment or diagnostic procedure undertaken on behalf of exceptional students. - Communication and interaction amongst special education and regular education personnel must be ongoing and goal directed in support of exceptional students. - All special education personnel should be encouraged to undertake an ongoing evaluation of their roles and expertise. - All exceptional students share in the responsibility for learning and in the planning of their program, based upon maturity and capability. - Based on the philosophy of inclusion, the Board is committed to providing all Special Education and Regular Education Personnel with professional development and training to equip them to meet the needs of exceptional students. - Early assessment and intervention are crucial and viewed as an investment in the education of exceptional students. - Programming and services will consider the need to broaden the definition of success for all exceptional students.
+- All exceptional students have a right to quality education. - The education of exceptional children is a responsibility shared by the school, the student, parents, and the Rainbow District School Board. - All students with an exceptionality are an integral part of society, entitled to respect and dignity. - All students with an exceptionality should have quality educational opportunities regardless of class, economic status, gender, ethnic origin or religion. - The majority of students with an exceptionality can best be served within an inclusive education program. - The array of needs of students with an exceptionality can best be served by a continuum of support. - Programming is of utmost importance in any assessment or diagnostic procedure undertaken on behalf of students with an exceptionality. - Communication and interaction amongst special education and regular education personnel must be ongoing and goal directed in support of students with an exceptionality. - All special education personnel should be encouraged to undertake an ongoing evaluation of their roles and expertise. - All students with an exceptionality share in the responsibility for learning and in the planning of their program, based upon maturity and capability. - Based on the philosophy of inclusion, the Board is committed to providing all Special Education and Regular Education Personnel with professional development and training to equip them to meet the needs of exceptional students. - Early assessment and intervention are crucial and viewed as an investment in the education of exceptional students. - Programming and services will consider the need to broaden the definition of success for all exceptional students.